Cemoixerestre/Internship-2018-ocaml-recursive-value/README.md

 # Internship-2018-ocaml-recursive-value
-Some files related to this internship.
+Some files related to the internship I did in 2018, in the Inria Saclay, about recursive values in OCaml, during my "L3 informatique" in the ENS Lyon.

 ## Files
 - notes.txt: contains a bunch of notes in French.
-- brouillon.tex: a tex file.
-I should rewrite it entirely in english and incorporate the remarks from notes.txt.
+- brouillon.tex: a tex file, containing some notes in English.
+- rapport.tex: my "rapport de stage", written in english.
+- sources.bib: the bibtex file containing the sources I used for this internship.